 All walk-ins have the option for in-person tax preparation on a first come, first served basis.
 Space is limited based on availability.
 Drop off tax preparation is available for anyone who comes to a tax site.

 Why can't I make an appointment if I'm filing taxes as an individual?

 - Our Free Tax Prep Program focuses on making sure families access the Earned Income Tax Credit (EITC), Child Tax Credit, and other credits important to young children and their families with low income.

 - Currently, there are no other Free tax preparation services in our community that is focused on families.
-However, there are other free tax prep services available for individuals, such as the AARP Foundation Tax-Aide and United Way of King County's Free Tax Prep.
+However, there are other free tax prep services available for individuals, such as the AARP Foundation Tax-Aide (locations available on this interactive map) and United Way of King County's Free Tax Prep.

 - Wait times, and in some cases, return trips for families with young children can be especially difficult.
 We believe it is important to remove these barriers for families in our community.

 What if I can't make it to a location during tax site hours?

 You may file for free any time online at www.myfreetaxes.com.
 Or, drop your taxes off at another tax preparation site near you that has different hours.
 Visit www.uwsc.org/taxhelp or call 425.374.5530 for complete information on site locations and hours.

 I want to volunteer!
 How can I help?

 Visit https://www.uwsc.org/vitavols for more information and sign up today!